Migdol

 Although archaeologically, migdol has been traditionally identified with a specific type of temple, examples of which have been discovered, for instance, at Hazor, Megiddo, Tel Haror, Pella and Shechem, no temples are identified as migdols in ancient sources, outside of associations made by biblical scholars with a single passage in Judges 9 referencing a Migdol-Shechem.
-This identificaiton can be regarded as questionable, and particularly so in light of the evidence offered by more than sixty toponyms in the Levant, which are associated with important vista points above major routes.
+This identification can be regarded as questionable, and particularly so in light of the evidence offered by more than sixty toponyms in the Levant, which are associated with important vista points above major routes.

-Places named Migdol or Migdal in the Hebrew Bible
+Ancient places named Migdol or Migdal

+In the Hebrew Bible, the Book of Exodus records that the children of Israel encamped at Pi-Hahiroth between Migdol and the Red Sea, before their crossing.

+In Amarna letters (1350–1335 BC), specifically in letter EA 234, "Magdalu in Egypt" is mentioned in the context of a dispute between the local ruler and an Egyptian commissioner named Šuta.
+Albright identified this place name with 'Migdol' mentioned in the Hebrew Bible.

+In archaeology, the earliest mention of Migdol fortress (“Migdol of Men-maʿat-re) was on a wall of Karnak Temple in the reign of king Seti I. It was part of his list of geographical locations in the eastern Nile Delta.

-The Book of Exodus records that the children of Israel encamped at Pi-Hahiroth between Migdol and the Red Sea, before their crossing.
-It also appears in a couple of extra-biblical sources: Papyrus Anastasis V (20:2-3) implies that Migdol was built by Pharaoh Seti I of the 19th dynasty, the same king who first established the city of Piramesses; according to a map of the Way of Horus, Migdol is east of the Dwelling of the Lion, which has been located at Tell el-Borg, near the north coast of the Sinai Peninsula and the estuary of the Ballah Lakes.
-Its exact location has been identified with the site of T-211.
+It also appears in the ancient Papyrus Anastasi: Papyrus Anastasis V (20:2-3) implies that Migdol was built by Pharaoh Seti I of the 19th dynasty, the same king who first established the city of Piramesses.
+According to a map of the Way of Horus, Migdol is east of the Dwelling of the Lion, which has been located at Tell el-Borg, near the north coast of the Sinai Peninsula and the estuary of the Ballah Lakes.
+Since the early 2000s, archaeologists identified its exact location with the nearby site of T-211 to the east of the ancient Pelusiac branch of the Nile Delta, in the area just to the east of the modern Suez canal.

 The Book of Joshua referred to Migdal-Gad, 'tower of Gad', one of the fortified cities of Judah, and also to Migdal-El, 'tower of God', one of the fortified towns of Naphtali.

 Jeremiah referred to Migdol (Jeremiah 44:1) in its near-geographical relation to Tahpanhes and Memphis, three Egyptian cities where the Jewish people settled after the Siege of Jerusalem (587 BC).
 At this time, the city's name had moved its location to Tell Qedua.